secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Information can therefore be divided into different classifications.
 On the basis of this classification different strength of protection is needed.
 On possible way of classifying information can be seen in [Classified Information](https://en.wikipedia.org/wiki/Classified_information) or in the proposed [Traffic Light Protocol](https://www.first.org/tlp/docs/tlp-v1.pdf), which contains four different classifications.
 It should be possible to provide appropriate protection for information of different classifications using SCC.
+The SCC consideres **Secret** and **Restricted** as possible classifications.

+- Secret:
+There exists sensitive information whose public availability would lead to large damage.
+Special protection measures must be taken for this information since there is a high risk of misuse and damage to the organization privacy or reputation if the information is not published correctly.
+- Restricted:
+This classification contains information which is relevant and worthy of protection, but the risk of misuse is low even in the case of unintentional publication.

 - [ ] TODO may remove later
 The different supported classifications can be seen in the following.